Isles of Scilly: Climate

-The Isles of Scilly have a temperate oceanic climate (Köppen climate classification: Cfb), which borders a humid subtropical climate (Cf) under the Trewartha climate classification.
+The Isles of Scilly have an oceanic climate (Köppen: Cfb).
 The average annual temperature is 12.0 °C, the warmest place in the British Isles.
 Winters are, by far, the warmest in the UK due to the moderating effects of the North Atlantic Drift of the Gulf Stream.
 Despite being on exactly the same latitude as Winnipeg in Canada, snow and frost are extremely rare.
 The maximum snowfall was 23 cm on 12 January 1987.

-Summer heat is moderated by the Atlantic Ocean and summer temperatures are not as warm as on the mainland.
+The climate has mild winters and cool summers, moderated by the Atlantic Ocean, thus summer temperatures are not as warm as on the mainland.
 However, the Isles are one of the sunniest areas in the southwest with an average of seven hours per day in May.
 The lowest temperature ever recorded was -7.2 °C and the highest was 27.8 °C. The isles have never recorded a temperature below freezing in the months from May to November inclusive.
 Precipitation (the overwhelming majority of which is rain) averages about 35 in per year.
 The wettest months are from October to January, while April and May are the driest months.